 12. Can you use a delay spray and viagra type drugs together?

-Personally, I would err on the side of caution though and ask your doctor for their advice about combining medications especially if you take any other medication currently.
+Personally, I would err on the side of caution and ask your doctor for their advice about combining medications, especially if you take any other medication currently.

-A clever trick I got from a reader is to first spray into a small glass.
+A simple way to avoid wasting the spray is to first spray it into a small glass.
 Then you can dip your finger into the liquid formed and rub it into the area you want to on your penis.
-This can help prevent wastage by the spray missing some of the penis.
+This can help prevent waste by the spray missing some of the penis.

 14. What about delay creams?